moisesbarrachina/Backend-Frontend-Template/README.md

     A quick summary for what visibility to use on the functions of your plugin:

   #### Private
     Don't use private functions, BFT use inheritance on the classes and a private function can't inheritance

   #### Protected
-        Ideal for the internal functions for security reasons, only your classes can use this functions Ideal for the internal functions for security reasons, only your classes can use this functions
+    Ideal for the internal functions for security reasons, only your classes can use this functions

   #### Public
     Some functions need to be public due to how WordPress works:

     * Functions called via $this->admin_pages -> an_admin_page -> 'function_load' data
     * Functions called via $this->admin_pages -> an_admin_page -> 'function' data
     * Functions called via install, upgrade or unistall
     * Functions called via shortcodes
     * Functions called via AJAX responses
 </details>

 ## License